iamdivyasharma/Streamlit_Application_for_Stock_Forecasting_using_prophet/README.md

    streamlit run stock-prediction-app.py

-5.Open a web browser and navigate to the URL displayed in the terminal to access the app.
+5. Open a web browser and navigate to the URL displayed in the terminal to access the app.

 ## Usage
 Upon running the app, a web page will open in your browser.